idaholab/Deep-Lynx/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-Please ensure that you use TSLint, with the including configuration, when contributing to the project.
+Please ensure that you use ESLint, with the including configuration, when contributing to the project.
 Please maintain naming schemes and structure throughout the project.

 ## License